The Safest and Most Dangerous Places in Silver Star, MT: Crime Maps and Statistics

 Is Silver Star, MT Safe?

-The B+ grade indicates that the rate of crime is lower than that of the average US city.
-Silver Star ranks in the 71st percentile for safety, meaning it is safer than 71% of cities but less safe than 29%.
-This analysis applies only to Silver Star's official city boundaries.
+The B+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Silver Star's combined rate is lower than the norm.
+Silver Star sits in the 71st percentile, ahead of 71% of cities and behind 29%.
+The grade covers only Silver Star's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Silver Star is 17.69 per 1,000 residents in the typical year.
-Silver Star Residents generally consider the central part of the city to be the safest.
-Your chance of being a victim of crime in Silver Star varies by neighborhood - ranging from 1 in 26 in the north neighborhoods to 1 in 64 in the central.
+The overall crime rate in Silver Star is 17.69 per 1,000 residents in a typical year.
+Residents generally consider the central part of the city the safest.
+Your chance of being a victim ranges from 1 in 26 in the north neighborhoods to 1 in 64 in the central.

-When looking at total crime counts (rather than per capita rates), the south parts of Silver Star, MT see the most incidents - about 2 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Silver Star, MT report the most crime, about 2 cases per year.
+The northwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in Silver Star, MT

-The total projected cost of crime in Silver Star for 2025 is $117,119.
-This translates to approximately $317 per resident and $835 per household.
-On average, crime-related costs account for 0.7% of the median household income in Silver Star.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Silver Star for 2025 is $117,119, about $317 per resident and $835 per household.
+That equals 0.7% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.7%